Francis W. Hatch

 Francis Whiting Hatch (January 9, 1897 – May 14, 1975) was an American businessman, writer, poet, playwright, composer, performer, and philanthropist.

 Early life

 Hatch was born on January 9, 1897, in Medford, Massachusetts, to George Stanley Hatch and Mary Kidder Whiting.
 During World War I he served as a lieutenant in the 48th Infantry Regiment.
-He graduated from Harvard University in 1919.
+He graduated from Harvard University in 1919 and was a member of the Delphic Club.
 On June 27, 1922, he married Marjorie Katherine Kennard in Cazenovia, New York.
 The ceremony was performed by Charles Brent, Bishop of the Episcopal Church's Diocese of Western New York.
 The Hatches resided in Wayland, Massachusetts, and had a summer home in Castine, Maine.
 They had one child, Francis W. Hatch Jr.

 Business

 In 1921, Hatch went to work for the firm of Barton, Durstine & Osborne (later Batten, Barton, Durstine & Osborne).
 He eventually became the firm's vice president and manager of its Boston office.
 He retired from the firm in 1956.
 In 1960, the Advertising Club of Boston created the Francis W. Hatch Awards for creative excellence in advertising.

 Outside of advertising, Hatch was a director of the Putnam Fund, Metro-Goldwyn-Mayer, and Shreve, Crump & Low.